mrcrow/MRoundedButton/README.md

 MRoundedButtonAppearanceManager
 ===============================

-MRoundedButtonAppearanceManager is the appearance manager for the MRoundedButton, each appearance information can be stored in a [NSDictionary](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSDictionary_Class/Reference/Reference.html) object to make it reusable in the whole project:
+MRoundedButtonAppearanceManager is the appearance manager for MRoundedButton, each appearance information can be stored in a [NSDictionary](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSDictionary_Class/Reference/Reference.html) object to make it reusable in the whole project:

     NSDictionary *appearanceProxy = @{kMRoundedButtonCornerRadius : @40,
                                       kMRoundedButtonBorderWidth  : @2,